 - What is the Provider’s influence in your industry?

-For most EDI systems, the greatest development task is integrating EDI systems with existing corporate applications.
+For most EDI systems, the greatest development task is integrating EDI integration with existing corporate applications.
 Data required by trading partners and EDI standards must be “mapped” onto data contained in existing systems.

 - Integrate Data Across The Business

 Before you can integrate data across the business, you will have to undertake a good deal of data analysis.
-An important reason to analyze each affected business system is to ensure its ability to share data.
+An important reason to analyze each affected business system is to ensure its data exchange ability.
 Sometimes, obstacles need to be overcome, such as different business systems may contain the same data, but in different formats.

 - Conduct Data-Mapping